U.S. Route 222: History

+The bridge over the Baltimore and Ohio railroad was reconstructed from 1987 to 1989.

+In 1980, I-78 became part of the freeway that occupied PA 309.
+With this, the interchange with I-78 and PA 309 was rebuilt from a cloverleaf interchange into a partial cloverleaf interchange and partial diamond interchange from 1989 to 1990.

+The I-95 interchange was rebuilt from a diamond interchange to a four-ramp partial cloverleaf interchange in 1994.

-US 222 in Maryland used to extend down to MD 7 in Perryville.
-In 1972, the south end of US 222 was cut back to US 40 in Perryville, with MD 222 replacing the route along Aiken Avenue between MD 7 and US 40.
-AASHTO approved rolling back the southern end of the US 222 designation from US 40 in Perryville to US 1 in Conowingo at their April 1995 spring meeting.
-The Maryland State Highway Administration proposed and AASHTO approved the redesignation of US 222 to MD 222 from US 40 in Perryville to US 1 in Conowingo in February 1996; however, the new designation had already been enacted officially and marked publicly in 1995.
+AASHTO approved truncating the southern terminus from US 40 in Perryville to US 1 in Conowingo at their April 1995 spring meeting.
+The Maryland State Highway Administration proposed and AASHTO approved the redesignation of US 222 to MD 222 from US 40 in Perryville to US 1 in Conowingo in February 1996; however, this had already been enacted officially and marked publicly in 1995.

 In 1995, construction began on the Park Road Corridor to connect US 222/US 422 at the junction of the West Shore Bypass and Warren Street Bypass to the Road to Nowhere.
 Construction of the Park Road Corridor was completed in October 1998.
 As a result, US 222 was shifted to follow the Park Road Corridor and the Road to Nowhere to bypass the Reading area, replacing SR 3055 along the Road to Nowhere.
 The former alignment of US 222 that was bypassed became PA 12 along the Warren Street Bypass between US 222/US 422 and US 222 Bus. and a northern extension of US 222 Bus. along 5th Street Highway and Allentown Pike through Muhlenberg Township.

-In 1998, construction began on the US 222 freeway bypass of Reading between PA 724 and US 422; this section of road opened in 2000.
-Construction began in 2001 on the US 222 freeway between Grings Hill Road and PA 724 while construction of the section between the Lancaster County border and Grings Hill Road started in 2003.
-In 2004, construction was completed on the section of the US 222 freeway between Grings Hill Road and PA 724.
-As a result, US 222 was shifted to follow the new freeway between Grings Hill Road and US 422 and run concurrent with US 422 on the Warren Street Bypass north to the interchange with the West Shore Bypass and PA 12.
-The former alignment of US 222 along Lancaster Avenue became a southern extension of US 222 Bus.
-In June 2006, the US 222 freeway was completed between the Lancaster County border and Grings Hill Road; marking the completion of the US 222 freeway between Lancaster and Reading.
+From 1997 to 2004, reconstruction of the US 30 interchange onto and from the at-grade section in Lancaster from a cloverleaf interchange into a collector distributor roadway was undertaken.
+The road subsequently rerouted onto the newly created Chester Road and York Road.

+On January 29, 2005, the service road at the PA 272 and the Pennsylvania Turnpike interchange was officially named Colonel Howard Boulevard.